EstimatedEst. Read Time: 16 minutes

 The truth is, they’re going to help you need less rehabilitation when done preemptively!

-In the case of the biceps, we want to focus on maintaining the health of the elbow.
+In the case of the biceps, we want to focus on maintaining the health of the elbow joint.

-The shoulder has an attachment to the biceps, but I prefer to focus my correctives on strengthening the forearms for when you’re gripping in those biceps exercises.
+The shoulder has an attachment to the biceps, but I prefer to focus my correctives on strengthening the forearm muscles for when you’re gripping in those biceps exercises.

 Why is that?